 Project VIGILANT secures the ability to "Attribute Actions to Actors".
 We have sworn to defend the Constitution of the United States of America, and our providing this research strengthens the common defence.
 Projectvigilant.us - Project Vigilant.
 Cybercop Login Page.
 Stealthy Government Contractor Monitors U.S. Internet Providers, Worked With Wikileaks Informant « The Firewall - Forbes.com.

 Nothing could be farther from the truth.
 As referenced in this column yesterday, Project Vigilant has been operating in near total secrecy for over a decade, monitoring potential domestic terrorist activity and tracking various criminal activities on the Web.
 In a series of exclusive interviews with some of the group’s leaders, it’s clear that the people doing this work are among the most sophisticated and experienced experts in today’s rapidly moving world of Internet security.
 Many of them are very recognizable names in technology circles, yet their public profiles, posted for all to see on sites such as LinkedIn, Facebook and even their own webpages, omit any reference to Project Vigilant.
-Secret group aids fight against terror In the fight against terror, the U.S. needs all the help it can get, even if that assistance comes from unpaid volunteers.
+Secret group aids fight against terror.
+In the fight against terror, the U.S. needs all the help it can get, even if that assistance comes from unpaid volunteers.

 For the past 14 years, a significant volunteer group of U.S. citizens has been operating in near total secrecy to monitor and report illegal or potentially harmful activity on the Web.
 Flying “under the radar” and carefully discouraging any press coverage that focused on the group, Project Vigilant has quietly operated in the eddies and whirlpools of Internet research, feeding tips and warnings to federal, state and military agencies.
 The group claims over 500 current members, although their names and identities are still mostly secret.
+Project Vigilant and the government/corporate destruction of privacy - Glenn Greenwald.
 Forbes‘ technology writer Andy Greenberg reports that at the Defcon Security Conference yesterday, an individual named Chet Uber appeared with revelations about the case of accused WikiLeaks leaker Bradley Manning and government informant Adrian Lamo.

 These revelations are both remarkable in their own right and, more important, highlight some extremely significant, under-examined developments unrelated to that case.
 This is a somewhat complex story and it raises even more complex issues, but it is extremely worthwhile to examine.
 Uber is the Executive Director of a highly secretive group called Project Vigilant, which, as Greenberg writes, “monitors the traffic of 12 regional Internet service providers” and “hands much of that information to federal agencies.”
 More on that in a minute.
-Project Vigilant and the government/corporate destruction of privacy - Glenn Greenwald
+BBHC Global LLC | Applied Information Theory.
+Chet Uber's Page - The Center for Internet Research.
+Ira Winkler.
+InfraGard Public Private partnership between the FBI and the private sector.